olliebrownlow/fill-the-canvas/README.md

 `S` command
 - If no canvas has been created, an error message is displayed asking the user to create one first.
+- Any extra arguments placed after the `S` argument will lead to an "invalid command" response.

 `L X Y C` command
 - If no canvas has been created, an error message is displayed asking the user to create one first.